sdpjswl/ASJTagsView/README.md

 ```objc
 - (void)appendTags:(NSArray<NSString *> *)tags;
 ```
 Append an array of `NSString`s to the tag view.
-They will be added AFTER the tags already visible.
+They will be added **after** the tags already visible.

 ```objc
 - (void)replaceTags:(NSArray<NSString *> *)tags;